Skip to content

 } catch (e) {

-// e is narrowed to the declared union
+// e is now narrowed to this action's declared errors

 matchFirst(e, { not_found: ({ userId }) => show404(userId), forbidden: () => showForbidden() });